-The City of Berea draws surface water from the Rocky River and can also draw from Coe lake and Baldwin creek if needed.
-Our backup interconnection with the City of Cleveland Water was not used in 2021 as a primary source of our water and therefore is not included in this report.
+The City of Berea draws surface water from the Rocky River and can also draw from Coe lake.
+Our backup interconnection with the City of Cleveland Water was not used in 2023 as a primary source of our water and therefore is not included in this report.